Rosmarinus officinalis (sometimes also referred to as Salvia rosmarinus) is the botanical name for a shrub. This shrub is commonly known as rosemary.

 2. Rosemary Oil for Hair Care

-Rosemary oil is an ingredient in many hair care products including shampoos and conditioners.
+Rosemary oil is a common ingredient in many hair care products, including shampoos and conditioners.
 However, a few drops of the oil can be added to any hair oil and massaged on the scalp to nourish and moisturize it.
 One study has found that daily scalp massage with diluted rosemary oil can increase hair growth over a six-month period.
+As a leading essential oil for hair growth, it invigorates the scalp, stimulating follicles and encouraging healthier, fuller strands.

 3. Skin Care with Rosemary Oil